kubernetes/community/keps/sig-architecture/0016-20180601-identifying-api-usage-patterns.md

 ## Proposal

-To aggregate identity and purpose at the time of API interactions, we need to:
+To aggregate identity and purpose _*at the time of API interactions*_, we need:

-1. Define ‘identity’ and ‘purpose’: _*The who and why*_
+1. _*The who and why*_ : Define ‘identity’ and ‘purpose’
-2. Enable generation at time of interaction: _*Instant introspection to answer the above*_
+2. _*App introspection*_ : generated at time of interaction:
-3. Collecting this evolving ‘identity and purpose’: _*For the cluster itself, and the apps interacting with it*_
+3. _*For all apps and the cluster itself*_ : allowing 'global' src, function, and API call mapping

 ### API interaction Identity (Who are you?)